California Classical Association South

-THANK YOU TO OUR SEVEN PRESENTERS FOR A WONDERFUL PROGRAM!
+THANK YOU TO SPRING PROGRAM PRESENTERS

 Announcement: The NYU Center for Ancient Studies is seeking to engage the work of current PhD candidates as part of our second round of video presentations in the Emerging Scholars Series.
 In this series, we aim to showcase research that takes innovative approaches to the study of the ancient world broadly conceived or that incorporates non-traditional materials and/or methods.
 We are also especially interested in highlighting the work of scholars from groups that are or have been historically marginalized and underrepresented in the field of ancient studies and in the academy at large.